ldliuzhen/NetherGen/README.md

 Part of the file from Genisys and Pocketmine.

-Attention: Nether Door need click Transmission Material to teloTeleport Nether
+Attention: Nether Door need click Transmission Material to Teleport Nether